 The course is online (Zoom platform) and is run synchronously, not pre-registered.
 I strongly believe in direct interaction, which allows for exchange, discussion, mutual enrichment through questions and doubts.

-Due to time zone differences, it is difficult to set fixed dates/times so the course will be generally run on a one-to-one basis at a cost of 180 Eur/195 USD.
-If a group of 2+ people is formed, the cost is 150 Eur /165 USD per person.
-If using PayPal the handling fee is added to the cost.
-I issue a regular tax-deductible (if applicable) invoice
+Due to time zone differences, it is difficult to set fixed dates/times so the course will be generally run on a one-to-one basis at a cost of 150 Eur/170 USD.
+If a group of 2+ people is formed, the cost is 120 Eur /140 USD per person.
+I issue a regular tax-deductible (if applicable) invoice.
+If this seems like a lot, remember that you will understand the inside-outs of food science, and that I remain available for all your questions after the course!